Haftarat Eikev—Isaiah: Trust in the Darkness

 This is the strategy that the second book of Isaiah advocates for the Israelites living in Babylon.

-Reading between the lines, I imagine some Israelites moving past their trauma, falling in love with Babylonians, and assimilating.
-I imagine others stuck with post-traumatic stress disorder, trying hard not to remember their old lives or God or Jerusalem.
-And I imagine a few stubborn individuals clinging to the belief that their God was alive and well, and would someday rescue them and return them to their motherland.
+Reading between the lines, I imagine some Israelites moved past their trauma, married Babylonians, and settled down for good.
+I imagine others were stuck with post-traumatic stress disorder, trying hard not to remember their old lives or God or Jerusalem.
+And I imagine some stubborn individuals clinging to the belief that their God was alive and well, and would someday rescue them and return them to their motherland.

 But how could the believers convince their fellow Israelites to take heart and wait for God?

-This week’s haftarah tries a new approach: Stop thinking about yourselves, and remember the parents you left behind!
-How do they feel—your homeland, which is like a mother, and your God, who is like a father?
+This week’s haftarah tries a new approach: Stop thinking about yourselves, and remember the parents you left behind: your homeland, which is like a mother, and your God, who is like a father.
+How do they feel?

 The haftarah begins with the land—called Zion for one of the hills in Jerusalem—crying that God has forsaken her, too.